Resikrys/S4T02N02/README.md

 ## Summary
 In this task you will do a CRUD (Create, Read, Update, Delete) with 3 different databases.
 You will learn how to correctly use HTTP verbs and how to manage response codes.

-In this project we will also add the use of the DTO pattern for data persistence.
+In addition, we will implement the use of DTO to separate the responsibilities of the entity model (whose function is to represent a row in the DB's fruits table and contains annotations for data persistence with JPA/Hibernate) from those of the data transfer object (DTO, whose function is to transport data between the client and the server, acting as a security filter that prevents direct exposure of the entity).

 -----